TomThorpe/TTRangeSlider/README.md

 If true, the control will mimic a normal slider and have only one handle rather than a range.

 In this case, the selectedMinValue will be not functional anymore.
 Use selectedMaxValue instead to determine the value the user has selected.
+#### `enableStep`
+If true the control will snap to point at each `step` (property) between minValue and maxValue.
+Default value is disabled.
+#### `step`
+If `enableStep` is true, this controls the value of each step.
+E.g. if this value is 20, the control will snap to values 20,40,60...etc.
+Set this is you enable the `enableStep` property.

 ## Author